Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 }
 ```

-As well as the expected list of files, the response also contains a `facetQueries` and a `facetsFields` object
-containing the counts we requested.
-The `facetQueries` object has an entry for each query supplied in the result whereas
-the `facetsFields` object contains an entry for each requested field which in turn contains the count for each bucket.
+As well as the expected list of files, the response also contains a `facetQueries` and a `facetsFields` object containing the counts we requested.
+The `facetQueries` object has an entry for each query supplied in the result whereas the `facetsFields` object contains an entry for each requested field which in turn contains the count for each bucket.

 ## Filter by content size and mimetype

-@martin where is a good place to put this?
+@engineering where is a good place to put this?
 Any more info?

 ## Requesting optional item information